particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="PMIC"}}

+The `PMIC` class provides direct, register-level access to the bq24195 (or bq24195L) Power Management IC used on devices with an external PMIC.
+It exposes every setting and status bit of the chip, including several that have no equivalent in the higher-level [Power Manager](/reference/device-os/api/power-manager/power-manager/) API, such as OTG (boost) mode, shipping mode (BATFET disable), the I2C watchdog timer, and individual fault flags.

+{{note op="start" type="warning"}}
-You should generally set the PMIC settings such as input volage, input current limit, charge current, and charge termination voltage using the Power Manager API, above.
-If you directly set the PMIC, the settings will likely be overridden by the system.
+You should generally prefer the [Power Manager API](/reference/device-os/api/power-manager/power-manager/), above, to set input voltage limit, input current limit, charge current, and charge termination voltage, rather than setting these through the `PMIC` class directly.

+The Power Manager re-applies its `SystemPowerConfiguration` settings to the PMIC at boot, and again whenever `System.setPowerConfiguration()` is called.
+Any setting you change directly with the `PMIC` class that overlaps with a Power Manager setting (see the "See also" links on each method below) will be silently overwritten the next time the Power Manager runs, typically on the next reset.
+Settings made directly on the PMIC that have no Power Manager equivalent (like `disableBATFET()` or `setWatchdog()`) are not persistent and must be reapplied by your firmware after every reset.
+{{note op="end"}}

-To find out the current power source (battery, VIN, USB), see [`System.powerSource()`](#powersource-).
-To find out if the battery is charging, discharging, disconnected, etc., see [`System.batteryState()`](#batterystate-).
+To find out the current power source (battery, VIN, USB), see [`System.powerSource()`](/reference/device-os/api/system-calls/powersource/).
+To find out if the battery is charging, discharging, disconnected, etc., see [`System.batteryState()`](/reference/device-os/api/system-calls/batterystate/).

 For full sample code sample code for logging power settings to USB serial debug, see the [power supply guide](/hardware/power/power-supply-guide/#power-settings-example).